-42. While progress continues to be made in pursuit of the continent's regional integration agenda throughout the eight regional economic communities, challenges remain that impede the achievement of deeper integration with respect to the key dimensions of regional integration.

-43. Most regional economic communities and member States are struggling to achieve progress in the areas of productive integration.
+42. While progress continues to be made in pursuit of the continent's regional integration agenda throughout the eight RECs, challenges remain that impede the achievement of deeper integration.
+In particular, most RECs and Member States are struggling to achieve progress in the areas of productive integration.